Ever the Diplomat

-If you ask Johnny Jones what Cairo is like, he will tell you it is noisy, crowded, dirty, gritty and unpredictable.
-And he will tell you it is everything he could want.
+If you ask Johnny Jones what Cairo is like, he’ll tell you it’s noisy, crowded, dirty, gritty and unpredictable.
+And he’ll tell you it’s everything he could want.

-Foreign Service Officers like Jones aid U.S. citizens in trouble overseas, coordinate counterterrorism programs, and manage aid to distressed countries.
-They also draft policy documents, serve as advocates for U.S. positions on a number of issues, and build professional relationships with their foreign counterparts.
-While serving as a diplomat in Iraq, Jones' work focused on implementing strategies for transitioning from U.S. military-led security to Iraqi-led security efforts throughout the country, as well as evaluating the importance of inclusive Iraqi national elections.
+Foreign services officers like Jones aid American citizens in trouble overseas, coordinate counterterrorism programs and manage aid to distressed countries.
+They also draft policy documents, serve as advocates for U.S. positions on a number of issues and build professional relationships with their foreign counterparts.
+While serving as a diplomat in Iraq, his work focused on implementing strategies for transitioning from a U.S. military-led security to Iraqi-led security efforts throughout the country, as well as evaluating the importance of inclusive Iraqi national elections.

 “If there is more to experience and more to appreciate, then that is what I’m looking for regarding my work and the main reason I’m there in the first place,” Jones says.

-During his most recent foreign posting at the U.S. Embassy in Paris, Jones and his colleagues received commendations for their work following the January 2015 terrorist attacks at the offices of the French satire magazine Charlie Hebdo.
+During his most recent foreign posting at the U.S. embassy in Paris, Jones and his colleagues received commendations for their work following the January 2015 Charlie Hebdo terrorist attacks.
 He and his colleagues improved communications with their French counterparts to understand how and why the attacks occurred, find out what the United States could do to help, and to share the lessons our own law enforcement agencies had learned from past attacks on U.S. soil.